axjasf/NeverEatAlone/docs/brd/modules/contact_management/technical/data_model.md

     contact_id UUID NOT NULL,
     content TEXT,
     is_interaction BOOLEAN NOT NULL DEFAULT FALSE,
-    interaction_date TIMESTAMP,
+    interaction_date TIMESTAMP WITH TIME ZONE,
-    created_at TIMESTAMP NOT NULL,
-    FOREIGN KEY (contact_id) REFERENCES contacts(id) ON DELETE CASCADE, CONSTRAINT valid_interaction CHECK (
+    created_at TIMESTAMP WITH TIME ZONE NOT NULL, FOREIGN KEY (contact_id) REFERENCES contacts(id) ON DELETE CASCADE, CONSTRAINT valid_interaction CHECK (
         (is_interaction = FALSE AND interaction_date IS NULL) OR